kdmulligan/processFCC/README.md

 available from the FCC website because there are multiple rows per Census Block per unique broadband provider, technology, and speed.
-This means there are numerous options for measurement of broadband access which could be chosen to fit your research question.
-Some examples include average upload or download speeds, number of providers, technology offered, or penetration rate.
+This means there are numerous options for measurement of broadband access which could be chosen to fit a given research question.
 The raw data has many nuances which can be confusing, so it is vital to understand its format before rolling it up to fit a research question.
 Additionally, FCC data are at the Census Block level, the smallest unit of Census Geography, which gives greater flexibility.
 It can be rolled up to any higher Census Geography such as Census Block Group, Census Tract, or County.

 This package has function to download the desired year/month of the data, get the proper column names, put the dataset into a SQLite database, and process the data to a smaller level.
-The processed form of the data is one row per specificed census geography, such as census block, and counts the number of internet service providers providing internet at or above the given download and upload speed thresholds, up to 5 speed thresholds combinations can be specified.
+The processed form of the data is one row per specified census geography, such as census block, and counts the number of internet service providers providing internet at or above the given download and upload speed thresholds, up to 5 speed thresholds combinations can be specified.
 It is also possible to exclude different broadband technologies or filter down to specific states.

 ### Census Geography